AbhiSan2005/DSA-Debugger/README.md

-# DSA Visualizer: A Step-by-Step Code Execution Tool
+# DSA Debugger: A Step-by-Step Code Execution Tool

 Welcome to the **DSA Visualizer**, an interactive web application designed to help you understand how your code executes, line by line.
 Built with **React** and **Node.js**, this tool provides a clear, visual representation of your algorithms—making it easier to learn, debug, and master complex data structures in both **Python** and **C++**.